wavemaker/docs/learn/on-premise/observability/introduction.md

 Did you ever wonder how a Human body automatically responds to any negative inconvenience?

-The body fixes itself with a *Negative Feedback Loop*, which detects the anomalys and performs the required actions to maintain a stable, relatively constant internal environment.
+The body fixes itself with a *Negative Feedback Loop*, which detects the anomalies and performs the required actions to maintain a stable, relatively constant internal environment.

  Example: